 - Meanwhile, take a paper towel and pat dry all of the tomatoes, absorbing the water released from the salt.

-- Once the tomatoes are patted dry, season them right before dredging once more with 1 teaspoon kosher salt and 1/2 teaspoon crack black pepper.
+- Once the tomatoes are patted dry, season them right before dredging once more with 1 teaspoon kosher salt and 1/2 teaspoon cracked black pepper.

 - Now, dip each tomato into the eggs and coat both sides, then dredge into the flour mixture and dust both sides.
 You don't want it caked on, but you want a good coat, so toss it around to get fully coated.

 - As you coat each of the tomatoes, you want to fry them immediately so that the coating doesn't get wet.
 When the coconut oil is hot, fry the tomatoes in batches on each side until golden brown, about 2-3 minutes per side.
-When fried all over, set aside on a paper towel lined plate and continue until all of the tomatoes are done.
+When fried all over, set aside on a wire rack and continue until all of the tomatoes are done.

 - Serve with the remoulade and enjoy!